 Clients are admitted to treatment for a wide range of primary substances of abuse.
 Different groups of clients also use very different types of substances.
 The following charts and narrative illustrate these points.
-The most common primary substance of abuse is alcohol (39 percent).
-Heroin (21 percent), marijuana/hashish (16 percent), cocaine/crack (10 percent) and other opiates/synthetics (11 percent) account for another 58 percent of admissions.
-The remaining 3 percent is composed of other drugs (Figure 10).
+The most common primary substance of abuse is alcohol (37 percent).
+Heroin (21 percent), marijuana/hashish (16 percent), cocaine/crack (9 percent) and other opiates/synthetics (12 percent) account for another 96 percent of admissions.
+The remaining 4 percent is composed of other drugs (Figure 10).

 There has been little overall change in the primary drugs reported over the past five State Fiscal Years (Figure 11).
 However, marijuana/hashish demonstrated an increased spike in Fiscal Year 2008-2009.
-For Fiscal Year 2009-2010, heroin is demonstrating a similar increase in usage, while marijuana/hashish is on a downward trend.
+For Fiscal Year 2010-2011, marijuana/hashish appears to be now trending downward.
 It will not be known if this trend is an anomaly until more data is available.
-The Bureau will continue to monitor and investigate.
 The only drug category that has shown substantial and consistent growth in the past six years is the other opiates/synthetics category (Figure 12).
-In State Fiscal Year 2004-2005, this category accounted for 5.2 percent of admissions.
-In State Fiscal Year 2009-2010, it accounted for 11 percent of admissions.
-This is an increase of over 100 percent over the past five years.
+In State Fiscal Year 2004-2005, this category accounted for 5.5 percent of admissions.
+In State Fiscal Year 2010-2011, it accounted for 12.4 percent of admissions.
+This is an increase of over 100 percent over the past six years.

 Admissions for particular primary drugs of abuse vary by gender, race, ethnicity and age group.
-Males are admitted for alcohol use more frequently (41 percent) than females (34 percent), as well as more frequently for marijuana/hashish (18 percent and 14 percent, respectively).
-Females are admitted for cocaine/crack use more frequently (13 percent) than males (9 percent).
-Both genders admitted for heroin use have shown an increase (females at 23 percent and males at 20 percent, respectively)[Figure 13].
+Males are admitted for alcohol use more frequently (40 percent) than females (33 percent), as well as more frequently for marijuana/hashish (18 percent and 12 percent, respectively).
+Females are admitted for cocaine/crack use more frequently (12 percent) than males (8 percent).
+Females are also admitted more often for other opiates/synthetics more frequently (15 percent) than males (11 percent).
+Both genders admitted for heroin use have leveled (females at 23 percent and males at 20 percent, respectively) [Figure 13].

-Whites were admitted for alcohol use more frequently than African-Americans (39 percent and 37 percent), more than four times as frequently for heroin (24 percent and 6 percent) and over six times more frequently for other opiates/synthetics (13 percent and 2 percent).
-African-Americans were admitted over three times as often for cocaine/crack than whites (25 percent and 7 percent) and two times more frequently for marijuana/hashish (27 percent and 13 percent) [Figure 14].
+Whites were admitted for alcohol use more frequently than African-Americans (38 percent and 34 percent), more than three times as frequently for heroin (23 percent and 7 percent) and over seven times more frequently for other opiates/synthetics (14 percent and 2 percent).
+African-Americans were admitted over three times as often for cocaine/crack than whites (23 percent and 7 percent) and over two times more frequently for marijuana/hashish (29 percent and 12 percent) [Figure 14].